isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 ISB-CGC APIs
 *************

-ISB-CGC provides a `Swagger API <https://api-dot-isb-cgc.appspot.com/v4/swagger/>`_, intended for interacting with the our Web App and data generated (such as your cohorts) through our Web App.
+ISB-CGC provides a `Swagger API <https://api-dot-isb-cgc.appspot.com/v4/swagger/>`_, which interacts with the ISB-CGC Web App data, including user-generated data such as cohorts.
+We provide API calls pertaining to specific samples, cases, files, cohorts, and users.
+The syntax for all of these is available on the `ISB-CGC API v4.0 UI <https://api-dot-isb-cgc.appspot.com/v4/swagger/>`_ webpage.

 The ISB-CGC APIs can also be used via Python and R. We have tutorial notebooks available in our `Community Notebook Repository <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/HowTos.html#i-m-a-novice-how-do-i>`_.

 - `Python Notebook <https://github.com/isb-cgc/Community-Notebooks/blob/master/Notebooks/How_to_use_ISB_CGC_APIs.ipynb>`_
 - `R Notebook <https://github.com/isb-cgc/Community-Notebooks/blob/master/Notebooks/How_to_use_ISB-CGC_APIs.Rmd>`_

-Some example use-cases that the ISB-CGC API is intended to address are:
+Some example uses of the ISB-CGC API are:

 - Obtaining detailed metadata about a particular patient or sample
 - Creating (or retrieving a previously saved) cohort of patients and samples